Young Women On Why They Chose To Have Kids In An Uncertain World

 Jen had her son at 25.
 When she found out she was pregnant, the decision to have him mostly involved working out whether she and her son’s father could practically support a child.
 When it came to wider societal issues, such as the climate crisis, she says that her "desire for a child was stronger than [her] fears for the world".

 It’s a fact that fewer people are having children.
 Many people are deciding to forgo, or at least delay, having children for a number of different reasons, including personal choice, environmental concerns and financial fears.
-The cost of living crisis, coupled with a cost of childcare crisis, has meant that many mothers are effectively forced to stay home.
-Those who do choose to have kids, tend to do so later: the average age of a first-time mother in the UK is now 31 years old.
+The cost of living crisis, coupled with the cost of childcare crisis, has meant that many mothers are effectively forced to stay home.
+Those who do choose to have kids, tend to do so later.

 Advertisement

 Then there’s the problem of isolation.
-Helen, who lives in London and had her first child at age 24, explains that "the decision to have kids is more complex these days so people put it off for longer.
+Helen, who had her first child at age 24, explains that "the decision to have kids is more complex these days so people put it off for longer.
 You’re a rarity when you do it young and therefore you’re the only one in your friendship group [to have kids]."

 Advertisement

-Igwe explains that this can be "a leading cause in mental health problems like depression and anxiety".
+Igwe explains that this can be "a leading cause of mental health problems like depression and anxiety".
 It can also lead to mothers feeling insecure in themselves.
 Jen says she felt there was a significant stigma attached to being a young mother.
-Besides the stigma they consistently experience from the media – how many of us remember watching 16 And Pregnant growing up? – young mothers report feeling stigmatised by the people in their lives and by professionals they thought they could trust.
+Besides the stigma they consistently experience from the media, young mothers report feeling stigmatised by the people in their lives and by professionals they thought they could trust.
 Despite being an adult, Helen "felt quite judged, and like everyone thought I'd made a crazy decision".
 This judgement went so far that people told her she’d "ruined her career" in the film and TV industry, where most of her colleagues didn’t have children until their 30s.

 Igwe has discovered through her work that young mothers often struggle with a lack of personalised care in the perinatal healthcare space, feeling like a "tickbox exercise" for healthcare professionals who don't have the time or space to listen to the unique needs of younger mums.